• Home

 • Chocolate chips: A handful of dark or white chocolate chips adds a touch of indulgence and makes your oatmeal feel like a treat.

-• Nuts or seeds for topping: Boost the nutrition and crunch with healthy toppings like almonds, chia seeds, pumpkin seeds, or shredded coconut-rich in healthy fats, protein, and fiber.
+• Nuts or seeds for topping: Boost the nutrition and crunch with healthy toppings like almonds, chia seeds, pumpkin seeds, or shredded coconut, rich in healthy fats, protein, and fiber.

-How to Make OATMEAL WITH FRUIT BREAKFAST
+How to Make Breakfast Oatmeal

 • In a small saucepan, combine oats, water, milk, and maple syrup or honey.
 Bring it to a boil over medium heat, then reduce the heat to low.